AlfHou/Vy-Lowfare/README.md

   every date 3 months into the future and stores the prices in cache every 2nd hour
 * Stores all results from Vy in cache for 2 hours

-This means that the first lookup for a given journey might take a couple minutes, but subsequent queries for the same journey shoul be much faster.
+This means that the first lookup for a given journey might take a couple seconds, but subsequent queries for the same journey should be much faster.

 ## Contributing

-If you want to contribute, please for the repository and use a feature branch.
+If you want to contribute, please fork the repository and use a feature branch.
 Pull requests are very welcome and should be merged to the develop branch :)

 ## Links
 Useful links:
 - Project homepage: https://github.com/AlfHou/Vy-Lowfare
 - Issue tracker: https://github.com/AlfHou/Vy-Lowfare/issues

 ## Licensing
 The code in this project is licensed under MIT license.